 - Now choose Format Labels

-- For each of the five numbered fields, select the data you’d like to append and assign it to your layers as labels
+- For each of the five numbered fields, select the data you’d like to append and assign it to your layers as labels.

 - Click Change Labels

-Add Text to the Map – At the top of the Draw Tools on the master toolbar is an “ABC” button.
-Click that button, click the map and start typing.
-This is nice for adding special notes your audience may have interest in.
-You can move it around, adjust fill color and text.
+Add Text to the Map – At the top of the Draw Tools on the Master Toolbar is an “ABC” button.
+Click that button, click the map, and start typing.
+You can move it around and adjust the fill color and text.
+This is nice for adding special notes your audience may be interested in.

 Report on All Territories by ZIP Code

-Finally, a Sales Territory Manager may need to occasionally export a report that lists all territories and all ZIP codes associated with territories, by territory name.
+Finally, a Sales Territory Manager may need to occasionally export a report that lists all territories and all ZIP codes associated with territories by territory name.

-- In the Data Window Select the ZIP code layer.
-In the lower right click More Data.
+- In the Data Window, Select the ZIP code layer.
+In the lower right, click More Data.

 - In the Data Base manager tool, use the Blue Arrows to move the columns of data you don’t need to the left.